ahmedtarek1325/dlsys_hw1/README.md

 ## Want to see more of the assignments ?
-### Click here to see the rest of the assignments and my take outts
+### Click here to see the rest of the assignments and AHA moments
 1. [HW1](https://github.com/ahmedtarek1325/dlsys_hw1)
 2. [HW2](https://github.com/ahmedtarek1325/dlsys_hw2)
 3. [HW3](https://github.com/ahmedtarek1325/dlsys_hw3)